Recovering from Antibiotics. 3 steps to repopulating the good bugs.

 Other wonderful prebiotics are dandelion greens, cabbage, leeks, garlic, onion, ginger, artichoke.
 If you have a baby, green smoothies are not necessary, keep reading for more ideas.
 Listen to your body, watch your children and check what foods work best for your family.

-2. Avoid all processed sugars.
-Processed sugar feeds "bad" bacteria (including the pathogen you are trying to destroy with the antibiotic).
-Processed foods should be avoided, including highly refined breakfast cereals and the 'healthier' variety of sugars such as agave, brown rice syrup, fruit juice, etc. Even varieties of fruit with higher sugar content e.g. banana's should be limited during this time e.g. a week or so.
+Processed foods, including highly refined breakfast cereals and the 'healthier' variety of sugars such as agave, brown rice syrup, fruit juice, etc. should be avoided (weeded out).
+Even varieties of fruit with higher sugar content e.g. banana's should be limited during this time e.g. a week or so.
 Fruit lower in sugar such as berries or apples stewed or grated are a great alternative sweetener.
 Also try using xylitol or stevia.

 - doTERRA PB assist (gives a good combination of bacterial strains & has an enteric coating to help get past the guts stomach acid)

-- Prescript Assist, a soil based bacterial formulation or
+- Terraflora, a soil based bacterial formulation or

 - Probex by metagenics.